pollev/Kringlecon-2-Turtle-Doves/index.md

 We see that we send the key `2d98906f2cda51da` to the endpoint elfscrow.elfu.org/api/store.
 The server responds to this by sending back the identifier `f42b5971-c51e-45a9-a3ac-7c532cf1e722`

-Resending the same key to the endpoint three times results in different three different ids:
+Resending the same key to the endpoint three times results in three different ids:
 ```
 e40f6b67-273b-4cd6-afa6-8594cdc58b63
 a5bae332-43d9-42fa-91ac-0ff6700ee6d7